-Assistant Provost of Academic Planning and Institutional Diversity
+Assistant Provost for Academic Planning and Institutional Diversity

-Aly works on matters related to the operating budget, resource allocation, diversity in the scholarly pipeline, and other key institutional priorities; participates in a range of standing and ad hoc initiatives including the Priorities Committee, the Trustee Ad Hoc Committee on Diversity, and the Administrative Strategic Planning Team; and develops and implements academic and administrative policies and processes.
-He collaborates with senior staff colleagues across the university, as well as with students, faculty members, and trustees.
+Aly works on matters related to budget planning, resource allocation, diversity in the scholarly pipeline, and other key institutional priorities; serves on a variety of standing and ad hoc committees including the Priorities Committee, the Administrative Strategic Planning Team, the Task Force on American Studies, and the Faculty Advisory Committee on Diversity; and develops and implements University policies and processes.
+He collaborates with colleagues across the university, as well as with students, faculty members, and trustees.

-Prior to coming to Princeton, Aly was an independent consultant and a Program Officer at the MacArthur Foundation, one of the ten largest philanthropic organizations in the United States.
-In that role, he was responsible for investing over $60 million in initiatives addressing emerging global issues.
-He also provided capacity-building support to international non-profits and to 180 arts organizations.
+Prior to coming to Princeton in 2010, Aly was a Program Officer at the MacArthur Foundation, one of the largest philanthropic organizations in the United States.
+In that role, he was responsible for investing over $60 million in supporting arts and culture, building capacity among international non-profits, and addressing emerging global issues.

 Aly was born in Kenya, raised in Canada, and attended the United World College-USA and Stanford University where he graduated with honors and with distinction.
 He received an MSc, MBA, and DPhil from Oxford, where he studied as a Rhodes Scholar.
-Aly serves on the boards of the American Civil Liberties Union, the Center for Comparative Studies in Race and Ethnicity at Stanford, the Oxford University Society, and the Stanford Alumni Association.
+Aly serves on the boards of the American Civil Liberties Union, the Stanford Alumni Association, and the Mpala Research Centre in Kenya (as one of Princeton's representatives).